pydantic/pydantic/docs/usage/types/custom.md

 #### Adding validation and serialization

-You can add or override validation, serialization and json schemas to an arbitrary type using the markers that Pydantic exports:
+You can add or override validation, serialization, and json schemas to an arbitrary type using the markers that Pydantic exports:

 ```py
 from typing_extensions import Annotated